-Don’t just take our word for it, here are the facts: of the staggering 6,300 million tonnes of plastic waste was generated between 1950-2015, 9% has been recycled, 12% incinerated and a whopping 79% has been disposed in the natural environment.
-And despite increasing awareness, by 2050, this amount is only projected to increase.
+Don’t just take our word for it, here are the facts: of the staggering 6,300 million tonnes of plastic waste was generated between 1950-2015, 9% has been recycled, 12% incinerated and a whopping 79% has been disposed in the natural environment – and despite increasing awareness, by 2050, this amount is only projected to increase.

-It is this bond that ties us to the sea that drives our efforts to change our collective relationship with the underwater world, trying in a small way to change our society from consuming into change-making.
+We at Behaviour Change Cornwall all share a deep connection with Cornwall’s unique coastline – this bond that ties us to the sea is what drives our efforts to change our collective relationship with the underwater world, trying in a small way to change our society from consuming into change-making.

 Our first aim is to ensure less plastic enters the sea in the first place – through one of our behaviour changing campaigns.
 These vary from our collaborative research project using insights gained from behavioural science to reduce plastic entering the ocean; to teaming up with creatives, environmentalists and businesses to create new behaviour-changing articles, initiatives and actions